FabioCLima/Starbucks-Capstone-Project/README.md

 ## Introduction <a name="introduction"></a>

-The Starbucks Capstone Challenge is a project within the Udacity Data Scientist Nanodegree program.
-For this project, Starbucks provided simulated data that mimics customer behavior on their rewards mobile app.
+The Starbucks Capstone Challenge is a Udacity Data Scientist Nanodegree program project.
+For this project, Starbucks provided simulated data miming customer behavior on their rewards mobile app.

 ## Objective <a name="objective"></a>

-The primary goal is to combine transaction, demographic, and offer data to determine which demographic groups are most responsive to different types of offers.
-This understanding will enable Starbucks to target their promotions more effectively.
+The primary goal is to combine transaction, demographic, and offer data to determine which demographic groups most respond to different offers.
+This understanding will enable Starbucks to target its promotions more effectively.

 ---

 ## Methodology <a name="methodology"></a>
-For this project I am going to using the CRISP-DM methodology.
-The python libraries used are:
+For this project, I am going to use the CRISP-DM methodology.
+The Python libraries used are:

 * asttokens==2.2.1
 * backcall==0.2.0